Access the Resources and Systems You Need to Succeed

 You can approach a Methods and Quant Center faculty member if you:

-• Have a math or statistics question related to your thesis project or research.
-(See "Areas of Expertise" in the table below).
+- Have a math or statistics question related to your thesis project or research (See "Areas of Expertise" by following the link below)

-See the full list of faculty members and their expertise in the Connections site (requires login).
+See the full list of faculty members and their expertise on the Connections site (requires login).

 The Language Center